Corporate Finance Program

 Students pursuing the CFP will attend two classes as a cohort.
 Their first such class is the Junior year CFP Boot Camp, held in late August.
 Students accepted into the CFP come together to meet finance professionals, discuss current finance topics, receive training in Excel and PowerPoint, and finish the Boot Camp week with a team presentation on a case study.
 Bloomberg Certificate training also begins during Boot Camp week.
 The second cohort class is Corporate Finance Capstone offered in the Spring semester of a student’s Senior year.

 Corporate Finance students will also be encouraged to consider becoming a Chartered Financial Analyst (CFA).
-To pass the Level I and Level II exams may become a significant differentiator in the level of preparation for a career with some corporate finance organizations.
+To pass the Level I and Level II exams may become a significant differentiation factor in the level of preparation for a career with some corporate finance organizations.

 Application Timeline & Instructions: